rspamd/rspamd/rmilter/index.md

 ### Setup whitelisting of reply messages

 It is possible to store `Message-ID` headers for authenticated users and whitelist replies to that messages by using of rmilter.
-To enable this feature, please ensure that you have `memcached` server running and add the following lines to memcached section:
+To enable this feature, please ensure that you have `redis` server running and add the following lines to redis section:

-    memcached {
+    redis {
       ...
-      # servers_id - memcached servers used for message id storing, can not be mirrored
+      # servers_id - redis servers used for message id storing, can not be mirrored
       servers_id = localhost;

-      # id_prefix - prefix for extracting message ids from memcached
+      # id_prefix - prefix for extracting message ids from redis
       # Default: empty (no prefix is prepended to key)
       id_prefix = "message_id.";
     }